openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
-    3. Launch 2 instances in each az.
+    3. Launch two instances in default network.
+Instances should belong to different az zones (nova and vcenter).
     4. Verify that traffic can be successfully sent from and received on the MAC and IP address associated with the logical port.
     5. Configure a new IP address from the subnet not like original one on the instance associated with the logical port.
         * ifconfig eth0 down